 Step 3.
 Detailed Estimate

-In a detailed estimate, we describe a full scope of work and give an accuracy of 100%.
+In a detailed estimate, we describe a full scope of work with an accuracy of 100%.
 We appoint team members and explain their duties.
-To calculate project costing, we use staff-hours.
-A staff-hour is a workload performed by one team member during one hour of continuous work.
+To calculate project costing, we use staff hours.
+A staff hour is a workload performed by one team member during one hour of continuous work.
 It is essential to understand that this term consists of two equal parts – man and hour.

 By man, I mean a specialist – a developer, designer, QA – of a particular qualification.
 If you are going to hire a junior developer, you can pay less, but most likely, they will work longer and less efficiently than the senior.

 By hour, I mean the hour of ongoing work.
-So, if the feature was delivered in two days, but done within 4 hours, then the actual cost of the work is 4 hours.
+So, if the feature was delivered in two days, but done within 4 hours, then the work’s actual cost is 4 hours.